 Costs that are eligible for the credit are known as Qualifying Research Expenses.
 You can claim three types of expenses, including salaries, supplies (such as materials and computer rentals) and contracted research, as long as you can support these claims with sufficient documentation.

 In practice, Form 6765 (Credit for Increasing Research Activities) is used to calculate and claim the credits you are potentially entitled to.
-The completed form is filed with your business tax return.
+The completed form is filed by your R&D tax advisor with your business tax return.

 Depending on your tax rate and the state income tax effects of claiming R&D tax credits, taking a lower credit (known as a Section 280C election) may achieve a better overall tax position.